Messina Sicily, Italy Travel Guide

 Not many dedicated bike lanes.
 The coastal road north of the city creates a more relaxed cycling experience.
 No specific "no-go" areas exist for pedestrians or cyclists.

-Messina offers some unique ways to see the city and its surroundings.
+Messina offers some one-of-a-kind approaches to see the city and its surroundings.

 Always validate your coach or tram ticket immediately upon boarding to avoid fines.
 Look for the small validation machines near the doors.